signalapp/Signal-iOS/BUILDING.md

 git clone --recurse-submodules https://github.com/signalapp/Signal-iOS
 ```

-Since we make use of submodules, you must use `git clone`, rather than
+Since we make use of sub-modules, you must use `git clone`, rather than
 downloading a prepared zip file from Github.

 We recommend you fork the repo on GitHub, then clone your fork: